Home » Water Quality » Water Test » 4 Ways to Test Water Hardness (Easy Methods)

 Water Testing Lab

-Lastly, certified labs charge you to test your water sample, but the reliability of the test is well worth the price.
+Certified labs charge you to test your water sample, but the reliability of the test is well worth the price.

-According to the United States Geological Survey (USGS), water hardness indicates how much mineral content (measured in milligrams), especially calcium and magnesium, is contained in a litre of water.
+According to the United States Geological Survey (USGS), water hardness indicates how much mineral content (measured in milligrams), especially calcium and magnesium, is contained in a liter of water.
 In simpler terms, the higher the calcium and magnesium levels in the water, the harder the water is.

 Although some people may not enjoy the slightly bitter taste of mineral-rich water, the minerals it contains benefit our health when we consume them through drinking water.
 Calcium and magnesium are crucial for many vital bodily functions, from bone health to blood pressure.

 • Mineral buildup in pipes: Mineral molecules tend to stick together because of their chemical structure.
-Over time, they may start building up in pipes, which can decrease the water pressure, and in some extreme cases, even result in clogging.
+Over time, they may start building up in pipes, which can decrease the water pressure and, in some extreme cases, even result in clogging.

 • Limescale formation on surfaces and kitchenware: Limescale forms when minerals adhere to surfaces once the water withdraws or evaporates.
 Limescale formation often shows itself in white, cloudy, and even chalky stains on objects, be it tiles, granite countertops, plastic kitchenware, stainless steel appliances, or car windows.
-Since the reason behind these stains is water itself, they won’t go away with rinsing.
-To eliminate them, you need to look for alternative solutions, such as cleaning items with diluted white vinegar.

 Sign Up for Weekly Water Quality News & Advice